privacygmail cleanupemail security

 • Verify CASA 2 or equivalent certification

-• Check company's breach history and response
+• Check the company's breach history and response

-• Understand encryption practices (at-rest and in-transit)
+• Understand their encryption practices (at-rest and in-transit)

 MailMop's protection: